|Expert links:||Coloured Milk||Milk that turns Yellow||Purple Staining|

 Lactarius glyciosmus - grey, with an occasional hint of lilac, prefers birch.
 Smells just like coconut!
 Slightly peppery.

 Lactarius lepidotus - small, brown, powdery to scaly on the cap!
 Described from Mt.
 Rainier under alder.

-	Lactarius fallax ('lignyotus') - a gorgeous mushroom with a dry, suede felty cap when young.
+Lactarius fallax group ('lignyotus') - a gorgeous, mostly mild mushroom with a dry, suede felty cap when young.
 There are 2 cryptic varieties here, not separated by the occasional gill margination.
 In a distinct subgenus, Plinthogalus.